Fatimid Caliphate: Al-Mahdiyya

 Al-Mahdiyya, the first capital of the Fatimid dynasty, was established by its first caliph, Abdullah al-Mahdi (297–322 AH/909–934 CE) in 300 AH/912–913 CE.
 The caliph had been residing in nearby Raqqada but chose this new and more strategic location in which to establish his dynasty.
 The city of al-Mahdiyya is located on a narrow peninsula along the coast of the Mediterranean Sea, east of Kairouan and just south of the Gulf of Hammamet, in modern-day Tunisia.
-The primary concern in the city's construction and locale was defense.
+The primary concern in the city's construction and locale was defence.
 With its peninsular topography and the construction of a wall 8.3 m thick, the city became impenetrable by land.
 This strategic location, together with a navy that the Fatimids had inherited from the conquered Aghlabids, made the city of al-Mahdiyya a strong military base where Abdullah al-Mahdi consolidated power and planted the seeds of the Fatimid caliphate for two generations.
 The city included two royal palaces—one for the caliph and one for his son and successor al-Qa'im—as well as a mosque, many administrative buildings, and an arsenal.

 Al-Mansuriyya

 Al-Mansuriyya (also known as Ṣabra al-Mansuriyya) was established between 334 and 336 AH (945 and 948 CE) by the third Fatimid caliph al-Mansur (334–41 AH/946–53 CE) in a settlement known as Ṣabra, located on the outskirts of Kairouan in modern-day Tunisia.
 The new capital was established in commemoration of the victory of al-Mansur over the Kharijite rebel Aba Yazid at Ṣabra.
 Construction of the city was not quite finished when al-Mansur died in 953, but his son and successor, al-Mu'izz, finished it and completed the city's mosque that same year.
-Like Baghdad, the plan of the city of Al-Mansuriyya is round, with the caliphal palace at its center.
+Like Baghdad, the plan of the city of Al-Mansuriyya is round, with the caliphal palace at its centre.
 Due to a plentiful water source, the city grew and expanded a great deal under al-Mansur.
 Archaeological evidence suggests that there were more than 300 hammams built during this period in the city as well as numerous palaces.
 When al-Mansur's successor, al-Mu'izz, moved the caliphate to Cairo he left his deputy, Buluggin ibn Ziri, as regent of Ifriqiya, marking the beginning of the city's Zirid period.
 In 1014–15 the Zirid ruler Badis ibn al-Mansur ordered merchants and artisans of Kairouan to be transferred to al-Mansuriyya, which may have helped provoke a revolt in 1016 which damaged the city.
 In 1057, under pressure from the Banu Hilal invasions, the Zirids abandoned al-Mansuriyya for Mahdiyya and the city was devastated.
 Unlike Kairouan, it remained in ruins afterwards and was never revived.
 The site was pillaged over time.
-Modern archeological excavations here began in 1921.
+Modern archaeological excavations here began in 1921.